welch16/EBNA_Analysis/notes/06_incidence_matrix.md

 ## Building the incidence matrix

+We considered a two-step approach to construct a peak overlap incidence matrix using the lists of peaks for EBNA2, EBNA3A, EBNA3B, EBNA3C and RBPJ.
+Specifically,

-We considered a list of all the genomic intervals in the experiment as the disjoint union of all the peaks in the EBNA2, EBNA3A, EBNA3B, EBNA3C and RBPJ peak sets.
+1. We obtained the regions universe as the disjoint union of all the elements in the EBNA2, EBNA3A, EBNA3B, EBNA3C and RBPJ peak lists.

-For each of the peaks in the list we built an incidence vector representing which peak sets were used to construct it.
-That way if an interval in the experiment is made as the union of an EBNA2 and an EBNA3B peaks, then it's incidence vectors is going to be (1,0,1,0,0).

-Additionally we built the ENCODE TF peaks overlaps indicators as 1 when any of the peaks used to construct the region overlaps the TF and 0 otherwise.
+2. We built an incidence matrix by using the regions universe and the peak lists.
+Each entry of the incidence matrix was set to 1 when a peak in the list was used to construct the region and 0 otherwise.

+Additionally, we constructed ENCODE transcription factors columns to indicate whether or not the region overlapped a peak in the ENCODE peak sets obtained from.